 How serialization works

-The object is serialized to a stream, which carries not just the data, but information about the object's type, such as its version, culture, and assembly name.
-From that stream, it can be stored in a database, a file, or memory.
+The object is serialized to a stream that carries the data.
+The stream may also have information about the object's type, such as its version, culture, and assembly name.
+From that stream, the object can be stored in a database, a file, or memory.

 Uses for serialization

-Serialization allows the developer to save the state of an object and recreate it as needed, providing storage of objects as well as data exchange.
-Through serialization, a developer can perform actions like sending the object to a remote application by means of a Web Service, passing an object from one domain to another, passing an object through a firewall as an XML string, or maintaining security or user-specific information across applications.
+Serialization allows the developer to save the state of an object and re-create it as needed, providing storage of objects as well as data exchange.
+Through serialization, a developer can perform actions such as:

 Making an object serializable

-If you don't want a field within your class to be serializable, apply the NonSerializedAttribute attribute.
+To prevent a field from being serialized, apply the NonSerializedAttribute attribute.
 If a field of a serializable type contains a pointer, a handle, or some other data structure that is specific to a particular environment, and the field cannot be meaningfully reconstituted in a different environment, then you may want to make it nonserializable.